richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

    Severity | Sev0 = most severe...
 Sev5 = least severe
    Add criteria | Select and configure the desired Metric on the resulting pop-out<br><sub>Metric descriptions included in Appendix</sub>
    Configure Notification | Define "action group" {i.e., notification action and recipient

+### Pipeline

+1. **Open Azure Data Factory Studio**:
+   - Launch Azure Data Factory Studio.
+   - Navigate to the **Author** tab.
+   - Click the **+** button and select **Pipeline** to create a new pipeline.

+2. **Add Activities to the Pipeline**:
+   - Drag and drop the required activities from the **Activities pane** onto the pipeline canvas.
+   - Example: Add a **Copy Data activity** to copy data from one source to another.

+3. **Configure the "onFail" Feature**:
+   - Select the activity you want to monitor for failures.
+   - In the **Activities pane**, locate the **onFail** section and click **Add activity**.
+   - Choose the activity to execute if the primary activity fails, such as a **Stored Procedure activity** to log failure details.

+4. **Set Up the Stored Procedure Activity**:
+   - Drag and drop a **Stored Procedure activity** onto the pipeline canvas.
+   - Configure the activity to connect to your SQL Server database.
+   - Specify the stored procedure to log failure details, ensuring it accepts parameters for:
+     - **Error message**: A description of the failure.
+     - **Activity name**: The name of the failed activity.
+     - **Timestamp**: The time the failure occurred.

+5. **Link Activities Using "onFail"**:
+   - Link the primary activity to the Stored Procedure activity using an **onFail dependency**.
+   - Ensure the Stored Procedure activity only executes when the primary activity fails.

+6. **Publish and Test the Pipeline**:
+   - Click **Publish** to save and publish your pipeline.
+   - Trigger the pipeline to test its execution.
+   - Verify that if the primary activity fails, the **onFail** feature triggers the Stored Procedure activity, logging failure details to your SQL Server table.

+Let me know if this format works for you or if you'd like further refinements!

+### Data Flow

+1. **Enable Data Flow Debug Mode**:
+   - Open Azure Data Factory Studio and navigate to the **Author** tab.
+   - Select the pipeline containing the data flow you want to debug.
+   - Enable the **Data Flow Debug** toggle at the top of the interface.
+     > This starts a debug session, allowing you to inspect and test data transformations interactively.

+2. **Set the Logging Level for Debugging**:
+   - Open the **Settings** tab of your Data Flow activity.
+   - Locate the **Logging Level** setting and select the appropriate level:
+     - **None**: No logs are collected (default setting, minimal impact on performance).
+     - **Basic**: Captures high-level details like the start and end of data flow runs.
+     - **Verbose**: Provides detailed logs, including transformation steps and data lineage.

+   > For detailed troubleshooting, use **Verbose** logging, but note that it may impact performance.

+3. **Test Data Transformations**:
+   - Use the **Data Preview** tab in the data flow canvas to inspect transformations at each step.
+   - Click **Refresh** to load sample data from the connected source into the preview window.
+   - Check for anomalies or unexpected transformations by reviewing the output of each step.

+4. **Review Debug Run Results**:
+   - Execute the pipeline with debugging enabled by clicking **Debug** instead of **Trigger Now**.
+   - Monitor the progress in the **Output** pane to view real-time execution details.
+   - Examine the logs generated during execution based on the selected logging level.

+5. **Analyze Errors in Data Flow Activities**:
+   - If errors occur, expand the **Activity details** in the **Monitor** tab for the debug run.
+   - Review the error messages and stack traces to pinpoint issues, such as:
+     - Incorrect transformations.
+     - Data type mismatches.
+     - Connectivity issues with data sources or sinks.

+6. **Iterate and Refine**:
+   - Based on debug logs and error analysis, refine your data flow configurations.
+   - Re-run the debug session to verify that changes resolve the issues.

+7. **Optimize for Performance**:
+   - After debugging, disable the **Verbose** logging level to reduce runtime overhead.
+   - Test with real production datasets to validate scalability and performance.

+---

 ## Portal